tomquisel/go/services/horizon/internal/docs/plans/new_horizon_ingest.md

 ## Implementation Plan

-This gives a high-level overview of how we could move Horizon over to using the new ingestion system.
+This gives an overview of how we could move Horizon over to using the new ingestion system.

 ### As we implement components